avibe948/FxBlotterWPF.Rx.Demo/README.md

-As par of an interview process for a leading large bank I have been requested to read the ReadMe.docx file and extract the content of the blotter zip file which is included in this repo and improve the code as per the readme instructions.
+As part of a preliminary interview process for a leading investment bank  extract the content of the blotter zip file which is included in this repo and improve the code as per the readme.docx instructions.
-Here is the description of my solution.
+Here is the description of my solution:

 The code was built with VS2017 (last update), .net framework version 4.8.
 The system.Reactive and System.Reactive.Core Nuget packages are required t run the code.